julien-conan/devblog/src/pages/getting-solid/index.md

 featuredImage: './yojimbo.jpg'
 ---

-In _Object-oriented programming_, SOLID is a mnemonic acronym for 5 design principles intended to make software designs more understandable, flexible and maintainable.
+In Object-oriented programming, SOLID is a mnemonic acronym for 5 design principles intended to make software designs more understandable, flexible and maintainable.

 <!-- end -->